REGISTRATION IS OPEN FOR OUR 5-DAY ONLINE PARTNER'S BETRAYAL TRAUMA INTENSIVE PROGRAM

 As the partner of a sex addict, do I need to be in recovery, too?

-point-of-view among partners.
+Many partners of sex addicts feel that the problem is with the addict and it is the addict’s responsibility to “clean up their own mess.”
+This is a very common and understandable point-of-view among partners.
 While on the surface this may appear to be true, the reality is that there are no easy fixes to repair the damage that the addict has inflicted on the system of trust within the relationship and within the psychology of the partner.
-Without the participation of the partner in the process of understanding and healing his or her own betrayal trauma, the relationship certainly has less of a chance of surviving, and the possibility for healthy, trustworthy relationships in the future may have been contaminated for the partner.
+Without the participation of the partner in the process of understanding and healing their own betrayal trauma, the relationship certainly has less of a chance of surviving, and the possibility for healthy, trustworthy relationships in the future may have been contaminated for the partner.
 All this points the way towards engaging in your own journey of personal healing.

 There are many ways in which you can get help for yourself and your relationship.
-Many partners find that individual therapy is an important part of their healing where they can
+Many partners find that individual therapy is an important part of their healing where they can create a safe space to process their thoughts and feelings and focus on their own needs.

-create a safe space to process their thoughts and feelings and focus on their own needs.
 Couple therapy is an important intervention to work through the crisis and towards a plan

 for the future.
 As a spouse, participating in your partner’s therapeutic process can be beneficial for you both.
-It is normal to feel torn about promoting your relationship when
+It is normal to feel torn about promoting your relationship when your immediate pain and suffering have not been acknowledged or processed fully.
+You may wonder how you can possibly move forward after so many lies, so much betrayal.
+How

 can you begin to heal?
 Finally, treatment in the form of group therapy to help address issues unique to your own and your partner’s challenges would encourage you from not isolating and allow you to find support and connect with others who are facing similar challenges.
 Research has shown that couples have the greatest chance of recovering from sexual addiction when both partners are engaged in a program of recovery.